ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

       // Maybe you want to store the user who changed the document?
       // Guess what, you have access to your custom context from the
-      // onConnect hook here.
+      // onAuthenticate hook here.
 See authorization & authentication for more
       // details
       console.log(`Document ${data.documentName} changed by ${data.context.user.name}`)
     }